 This tip might sound a little futuristic, but there is a Netflix VR app.
 It's compatible with Android-powered VR platforms, such as the Samsung Gear VR or Google's Daydream, and lets you watch Netflix in a virtual living room.

-If you've got a Dolby Atmos speaker system or a good Dolby Atmos soundbar, you'll be able to get the three-dimensional surround sound format straight from Netflix... but only through an Xbox One or Xbox One S. This feature will soon be supported by LG's 2017 OLED TVs as well.
+If you've got a Dolby Atmos speaker system or a good Dolby Atmos soundbar, you'll be able to get the three-dimensional surround sound format straight from Netflix... but only through select products, such as Xbox One or Xbox One S, Apple TV 4K, LG OLED TVs (2017 or newer), Vizio TVs (2018 or newer), Panasonic TVs (2019 or newer), Sony BRAVIA Android TVs (2018 or newer) and Toshiba TVs (2019 or newer).

-You'll also need to be using Netflix's £9 service with your streaming quality set to 'High' to experience Atmos.
+You'll also need to be on Netflix's Premium tier, with your streaming quality set to 'High' to experience Atmos.

 You probably already know how to launch subtitles - hit the 'Subtitles' button or the little speech-bubble 'Dialog' icon.